dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 | tom.tonkins@contoso.com | Marketing  | Head of Marketing |

 Now we would like to dynamically add them to the following security groups based on their attributes.
-* `role-department-marketing`: All members of the marketing department.
+* `role-department-marketing`: All members of the marketing department
-* `role-title-designer`: All designers of the org.
+* `role-title-designer`: All designers of the org

 Let's see how we can achieve that in Azure AD and AD.

 ## Azure AD
-For quite some time now Azure AD offers [dynamic groups](https://learn.microsoft.com/en-us/azure/active-directory/enterprise-users/groups-dynamic-membership).
-This means membership of a user in a group is determined by filter rules based on the user's attributes.
-So let's create our groups with their rules.
+We create our two security groups with their dynamic filter rules.
 I prefer using the `Microsoft.Graph.Groups` PowerShell module.
 However, you can achieve the same thing with the `AzureAD` module or via the web GUI.

 ```powershell
 # role-department-marketing